MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ## Coexistence of Teams with Skype for Business

-This section summarizes issues that may arise when running both Teams and Skype for Business clients in the same organization, regardless of what mode and what upgrade method is used:
+This section summarizes behavior that may be experienced when running both Teams and Skype for Business clients in the same organization, regardless of what mode and what upgrade method is used:

 - Meetings
 - Interoperability